Project type: Enterprise Application // Employer: Discovery Education

 CONTEXT

-• Daily engagement
+• Daily engagement and resource adoption

 THE BUSINESS GOALS